jaeksoft/opensearchserver/src/doc/en/documentation/api_v2/WEB_crawler/URL_database/inject.md

 ### Error response

 The insertion failed.
-The reason is provided in the content.
+The reason why is provided in the content.

 **HTTP code:**
 500